 Overview:

-Work is underway across Scotland to survey all NHS buildings which may potentially contain Reinforced Autoclaved Aerated Concrete (RAAC).
+Work began in late 2023 to survey all NHS buildings in Scotland which may potentially contain Reinforced Autoclaved Aerated Concrete (RAAC).

 RAAC is a lightweight form of concrete used mainly in roof, floor, and wall construction in the UK during the second half of the 20th century.
 It has been found in a range of buildings, both in the public and private sector.

-NHS Fife has identified a number of buildings within our Estate which may potential contain RAAC and has supplied this information to NHS Assure.
-This list of buildings identified was a desk-based exercise based primarily on when the buildings – or parts of buildings – were built.
-While it is likely that parts of some of our buildings will contain RAAC, we will only know definitively once more detailed surveys are carried out.
+A number of buildings within our Estate were identified as potentially containing RAAC and this information to reported to NHS Assure.
+This initial list was based primarily on when the buildings – or parts of buildings – were built.
+Since then more detailed surveys have been carried out on NHS Fife’s buildings.

 Background

 Thereafter, work was undertaken to identify the extent of possible high-risk properties within the NHS Fife portfolio.
 These were noted specifically as those properties which fell within a possible construction period between the 1960’s and 1990’s.
-This period has been identified through research following a series of failures in the 1980’s.
 Buildings out with this period are unlikely to be affected.

 What is RAAC?